Hengshui: Sights

+Hengshui Lake National Nature Reserve is adjacent to Hengshui City to the north and Jizhou City to the south, with a total area of 268 square kilometers.
+Its biodiversity is rich, with inland freshwater wetland ecosystems and national Class I and II birds as the main protection objects.

+Luli (闾里) Ancient Town is located on the bank of Hengshui Lake, on the east side of National Highway 106, Weitun Town, Binhu New District, Hengshui City, with a total area of 4,150 acres and a total investment of 2.5 billion yuan.
+It is built with the theme of Han culture and relies on the wetland scenery of Hengshui Lake.

 The Harrison International Peace Hospital is located in Hengshui.
-This comprehensive teaching and research hospital was named after Dr. Tillson Harrison, a martyr to the Chinese revolution.
+This comprehensive teaching and research hospital was named after Dr. Tillson Harrison, considered by the Chinese Communist Party a martyr to the Chinese Communist Revolution.
 Dr. Harrison, a Canadian, died in 1947 while transporting medical equipment and supplies.
 Some of this equipment is on display in an exhibition room in the hospital.

 The hospital uses both traditional Chinese medicine and modern western diagnostic and therapeutic technology.

 The city is renowned as the centre for inside painting, mainly of small snuff bottles.
 Zhang Rucai was born in Hebei Province and since 1972, he started to learn the art of inside painting.
 In April 1996, he was conferred the title Master of Chinese Folk Arts & Crafts by UNESCO.
-The city has a fascinating museum and exhibition of the art of the inside painter - many complex paintings done on the inside of small snuff bottles as well as special larger pieces of glassware.
+The city has a museum and exhibition of the art of the inside painter - many complex paintings done on the inside of small snuff bottles as well as special larger pieces of glassware.

-There is a Buddhist Temple on the outskirts of the city which is well worth a visit, as is the bridge in the old part of the city - one of the few remnants of the old town.
+There is a Buddhist Temple on the outskirts of the city and a bridge in the old part of the city - one of the few remnants of the old town.

-Geography and Climate
+Geography and climate

+Hengshui has a cold semi-arid climate (Köppen: BSk), with hot, humid summers due to the East Asian Monsoon and very cold, mostly dry winters, owing to the prevailing dry north-westerly winds that reflect the influence of the vast Siberian anticyclone.

+Precipitation totals 496.9 mm annually with more than three quarters falling during the summer half.
+Extreme temperatures range from -20.6 °C to 42.8 °C for the 1981-2010 period.
+Relative humidity is highest in the summer and lowest in the spring, preceding the monsoonal period.
+Due to the very dry winter conditions, snowfall is not common, though occurs almost every year, usually in small amounts.